bbaall/PowerShell/Set_DNS/README.md

 TO DO

-Selection to choose settings DNS statically or run the dynamic/automatic option
+Add selection option to choose setting DNS statically or run the dynamic/automatic option